 Tip 7: Green Cleaning

 With many cleaning agents, a strong chemical smell hits your nose as soon as you spray them on.
 But it also works naturally, namely with ecological cleaning agents.
 I'm a fan of Sonett products, especially Sonett Scouring Powder.
-This replaces a variety of other means and makes everything from the ceramic hob to the bathtub spotless.
-It cleans on the basis of purely vegetable surfactants and, according to the manufacturer, is 100% biodegradable - and that with only 7 ingredients ...
+This replaces a variety of other means and makes everything spotless, from the ceramic hob to the bathtub.
+It cleans on the basis of purely plant-based surfactants and, according to the manufacturer, is 100% biodegradable - and that with only 7 ingredients.

 Tip 8: Shop consciously